maria-mz/time-sheet-generator/README.md

 ## Screens

-Employee details shown here are AI-generated.
+Employee details are AI generated for the purpose of demonstration.

 ### `Settings` Tab